bustle/radredis/README.md

 ## Goals

-- Use json-schema
+- Use json-schema for data validation
 - No classes.
-No `new` keyword
+No `new` keyword.
+Factory functions
 - Before/After transforms
 - Promise based
 - Pipelining.
 All redis commands are executed via transaction if possible.
+- iodredis under the hood.

 ## Setup